After School, Weekend Workshop, and

-Tinkering School Day Camp is looking for a rare breed of collaborator/maker/builder/listener/explorer to join us as a Counselor this summer.
-Our Counselors are people who are as comfortable with a chop saw as they are with cleaning skinned knees.
+Tinkering School After School, Weekend Workshop and Day Camp is looking for a rare breed of collaborator/maker/builder/listener/explorer to join us as a Counselor (We call them Collaborators - as we collaborate in building and fun).
+Our Collaborators are people who are as comfortable with a chop saw as they are with cleaning skinned knees.
 As handy with a hot glue gun as they are with navigating the social emotional needs of six-year-olds.
 As deft with developmental, social and play-based needs of a ten-year-old as they are with an impact driver or sewing needle.
 Our Counselors can curate and shape an environment that tilts us all towards engagement, but follows a child’s lead as they explore that environment.

 We are looking for candidates with experience in open-ended learning environments and the challenges they present.
 Kids across ages hang out all day and during every activity.
 Ideally you can hold space for a five-year-old’s unbelievably fascinating tangential story and talk to an eleven-year-old with the adult tone they crave and deserve.
 It is essential you firmly believe that children are already whole people with important things to say.